-The self-rescue test consists of leaving the dock with a fully rigged sailboard, jumping into the water and getting the rig ready (See Self-Rescue Procedure below), then paddling the board and rig upwind about 50 meters and back.
+The self-rescue test consists of leaving the dock with a fully rigged sailboard, jumping into the water and getting the rig ready (See Self-Rescue Procedure below), then paddling the board and rig upwind about 100 yards (usually to the small buoy).
 This is to familiarize you with the procedure for getting back to the dock if you are unable to sail and demonstrate how difficult it is to paddle the board so that you will be motivated to stay in close.
 There is no minimum wind speed for the self-rescue test.